KizheOthman/ebill-estimator/README.md

 ## License

-© 2025 Your Name.
+© 2025 Kizhe Othman.
 All Rights Reserved.

 This project was developed for academic purposes as part of a university assignment.